Automattic/delphin/README.md

 We support the latest two versions of all major browsers, except IE, where we currently only support 11 and Edge (see [Browse Happy](http://browsehappy.com) for current latest versions).

 ## Testing

+You can execute tests with `npm test`.

 Code in `/lib` and `/reducers` should have unit tests.

-We use Jest for writing tests.
-Tests live in a `/test` directory inside the corresponding module.
+Moreover these tests should live in a `/test` directory inside the corresponding module.
+We use [Jest](https://facebook.github.io/jest/) for writing tests and encourage [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).

-Tests can be run with `npm test`.

-We encourage all code to be written using TDD.